artisan-roaster-scope/artisan/_pages/help.md

 <a name="FAQ-Recording-6"></a>
 **6) How do I name, organize and save my profiles?**
-: Under menu `Roast > Roast Properties`, you can choose a name for your profile in the title field.
+: Under menu `Roast` >> `Roast Properties`, you can choose a name for your profile in the title field.
 You can count your roasts using the [Batch Counter](https://artisan-roasterscope.blogspot.com/2015/07/batch-counter.html){:target="_blank"}, and you can use [Autosave](https://artisan-roasterscope.blogspot.com/2017/10/automatic-save.html){:target="_blank"} to automatically save both the Artisan file and rendered version in a format such as a PDF or jpg.
 Many people Autosave to a cloud drive so they can access them anywhere.
 The Autosave feature gives you [many options for the data included in the filename](https://artisan-roasterscope.blogspot.com/2020/05/autosave-file-naming.html){:target="_blank"}.

 <a name="FAQ-Recording-7"></a>
 **7) I can not see the rate-of-rise curve during roasting?**
-: In the upper right of your screen, ON starts reading the Devices.
-START will begin a roast profile recording the time and temps.
-After you hit START, wait at least 15 seconds (5 samples x 3sec default rate), you need to drop your beans into the roaster and hit CHARGE (or use Auto CHARGE) to get a ∆BT graph.
-Using the trier, when you determine you are at Dry End, hit the DRY END button, and do the same for FIRST CRACK START, and DROP.
+: In the upper right of your screen, `ON` starts reading the Devices. `START` will begin a roast profile recording the time and temps.
+After you hit `START`, wait at least 15 seconds (5 samples x 3sec default rate), you need to drop your beans into the roaster and hit `CHARGE` (or use `Auto CHARGE`) to get a ∆BT graph.
+Using the trier, when you determine you are at Dry End, hit the `DRY END` button, and do the same for `FC START`, and `DROP`.
 After the roast completes, hit the off button.
 Congratulations on your first roast.
-At the end of the roast you hit OFF to stop the recording.
-When you hit RESET, the current profile and background profile are removed and Artisan is reset to be ready for a new roast.
-You don’t have to RESET after every roast.
+At the end of the roast you hit `OFF` to stop the recording.
+When you hit `RESET`, the current profile and background profile are removed and Artisan is reset to be ready for a new roast.
+You don’t have to `RESET` after every roast.

 <a name="FAQ-Recording-8"></a>
 **8) How can I get the rate-of-rise in F/30sec?**